cryphowns/FiniteStateMachine/README.md

 This machine data model does not support extended state nor parallel state capabilities.. yet.

 ## Format
-Every Transition array you pass must be a hash table
+Every Transition array you pass must be a hash table.
-    every array element in the hash table represents a state, and its elements are events that point to other states
+    Every array element in the hash table represents a state, and its elements are events that point to other states.

     StateTable = {
         ["State1"] = {